This tutorial contains GIF images.

 Displays the distances from frame points to the terrain underneath.
 All of the distances that are displayed also indicates points that were checked for acceptable height when placing the tables.

-Distances in green with a minus sign mean that there's a pit/ditch underneath.
+Distances in purple with a minus sign mean that there's a pit/ditch underneath.

-Distances in red with a plus sign means that there's a hill/mound underneath.
+Distances in orange with a plus sign means that there's a hill/mound underneath.

 Usage - to check where the terrain gets closer or further from the frame and the reason for the elevation.

-Using Frame terrain - simply select preferred frames.
+Using Frame terrain - simply select preferred frames or entire area.

 🛈 If you wish to learn more about this concept - click below: